kubevirt/user-guide/docs/compute/node_assignment.md

 This annotation will cause, that the descheduler will be able to evict the VM's pod which can then be scheduled by scheduler on different nodes.
 A VirtualMachine will never restart or re-create a VirtualMachineInstance until the current instance of the VirtualMachineInstance is deleted from the cluster.

+## Live update

+When the [VM rollout strategy](../user_workloads/vm_rollout_strategies.md) is set to `LiveUpdate`, changes to a VM's node selector or affinities will dynamically propagate to the VMI (unless the `RestartRequired` condition is set).
+Changes to tolerations will not dynamically propagate, and will trigger a `RestartRequired` condition if changed on a running VM.

+Modifications of the node selector / affinities will only take effect on next [migration](live_migration.md), the change alone will not trigger one.